 Starting a New Fiscal Year

 - Give thanks.
-Identify those people who really went above and beyond—especially over the past few months—and let them know what a difference they made.
+Identify those people who really went above and beyond—especially over the past year—and let them know what a difference they made.
 This could include donors, volunteers, colleagues, and supervisors, and could involve something as simple as an email or a phone call from you.
 Even in the age of digital everything, don’t underestimate the value of a simple handwritten note.

 - Talk to peers.
 Reach out to colleagues at other institutions to find out how they did.
 Don’t just ask if they had a good year or bad year.
 Dig a little deeper.
-What was their biggest success?
+What was their biggest achievement?
 Their biggest failure?
 Their most innovative idea?
 Their proudest moment?
 What did they try that was new or different?
 What would they go back and change if they could?

 AGN Members receive unlimited access to our resources, discounts, and other benefits.
 Click here to learn more.

 Want to stay up-to-date on best practices in annual giving?
 Click here to follow AGN's Page on Linkedin!